lucas7788/ontio-wasm-build/README.md

     <output>    Output wasm file name
 ```

-`input`parameter is used to specify the wasm contract file to be optimized, generated with [ontology-wasm-cdt-cpp](https://github.com/ontio/ontology-wasm-cdt-cpp) and [ontology-wasm-cdt-rust](https://github.com/ontio/ontology-wasm-cdt-rust)。
+`input`parameter is used to specify the wasm contract file to be optimized, generated with [ontology-wasm-cdt-cpp](https://github.com/ontio/ontology-wasm-cdt-cpp) or [ontology-wasm-cdt-rust](https://github.com/ontio/ontology-wasm-cdt-rust)。

 `output`parameter is used to specify the optimized wasm contract file name

 `keep-custom` is the wasm file used to set the output retained `custom_section', only for debugging purposes

 ## License